Artificial intelligence (AI) is breaking down business barriers at staggering rates.

 Transparent performance management.

-These are just three areas of the product development cycle being impacted positively by artificial intelligence in 2018.
+These are just three areas of the product development process being impacted positively by artificial intelligence in 2019.

 Have you experienced any of these things for yourself?
 If so, share in the comments below.